 As per the CAT exam pattern, there are three sections- Quantitative Aptitude (QA), Data Interpretation & Logical Reasoning (DILR) and Verbal and Reading Comprehension (VRC).
 Each section of the test has a few important topics which a student must cover.
-Let us have a look at CAT importamt topics for preparation.
+Let us have a look at CAT important topics for preparation.

 1. Quantitative Aptitude (QA)

-Mathematics, in a way, is a poetry of logical ideas; syncing perfectly with the QA section of CAT, wherein the mathematical questions are based on logics and theories.
-Solving QA section can be quite challenging for test takers as the difficulty level of this section, based on past years trend, has been of difficult to moderate level.
+Solving QA section of CAT can be quite challenging for test takers as the difficulty level of this section, based on past years trend, has been of difficult to moderate level.

 Some of the topics that the aspirants must focus under this section are:

 Number System: Ensure that you are clear with the basic concepts of this topic.

-Arithmetic: Though Arithmetic has a vast number of sub-topics, in the last 3 years, only a couple of questions have featured from this topic.
+Arithmetic: Though Arithmetic has a vast number of sub-topics, in the last few years, only a couple of questions have featured on this topic.